andydevs/touch-control-demo/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/andydevs/web-boilerplate)

-Use this template for building basic static websites
+Use this template for building basic static websites.

 On the repository webpage, you can either click
-`Use this Template` which will create a new repository with the template code, or you can click `Deploy to Netlify` in the README, which will both create a new repository and deploy a new website to Netlify.
+`Use this Template` which will create a new repository with the template code, or you can click the "Deploy to Netlify" button in the README, which will both create a new repository and deploy a new website to Netlify.

-[DELETE THE NETLIFY BUTTON AND EDIT THIS PART WITH THE DESCRIPTION OF YOUR SITE].
+**[DELETE THE NETLIFY BUTTON AND EDIT THIS PART WITH THE DESCRIPTION OF YOUR SITE]**

 Development
 -----------------------------------------------------------

-### Technologies
+### Application Architecture

+_Technologies_

 | Part              |  System |
 |:------------------|--------:|